 Coffee can cause halitosis.

 Halitosis, otherwise known as bad breath, is a common result of drinking coffee.
 This is caused by the caffeine in coffee, as it can dry out the saliva in your mouth.
-Saliva is important for washing away odor-causing bacteria that ultimately leads to bad breath.
-Therefore, in order to fight “coffee breath,” try chewing on sugar-free gum.
+Saliva is important for washing away odor-causing bacteria that ultimately lead to bad breath.
+Therefore, to fight “coffee breath,” try chewing on sugar-free gum.
 This will help to generate more saliva that will rinse away harmful bacteria.

 If you would like to remove years worth of coffee stains from the surface of your teeth, we can help!
 With our professional whitening treatment, you can have beautiful white teeth in just one appointment.
 To schedule your appointment, contact Steger Smiles today!